A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

-Another popular category of use cases refers to indoor positioning, which has been widely studied and discussed due to the necessity to guarantee safety for clients and workers such as in hospital~\cite{lu_localization_2013, konecny_real-time_2018, buettner_rfid_2020} or workspace~\cite{buffi_rfid-based_2021, zhao_enhancing_2022}.
+Another major class of use cases refers to indoor positioning, which has been widely studied and discussed due to the necessity to guarantee safety for clients and workers such as in hospital~\cite{lu_localization_2013, konecny_real-time_2018, buettner_rfid_2020} or workspace~\cite{buffi_rfid-based_2021, zhao_enhancing_2022}.
 In particular, we can distinguish between consumer applications and industrial services.
-The former can tolerate relatively low positioning accuracy (3~m) and high latency (1~s), while the second ones are highly demanding.
-Specifically, most of the industrial needs are related to asset tracking, where positioning accuracy in the order of centimeters and latency in the order of milliseconds is requested~\cite{indoor, ts122261}.
-Table~\ref{tab:UC5GACIA} shows some use cases for indoor scenarios, specifying horizontal accuracy, maximum \ac{UE} speed, and latency.
+The former can tolerate relatively low positioning accuracy (3~m) and high latency (1~s), while the latter has stricter requirements.
+Specifically, most of the industrial needs are related to asset tracking~\cite{5GACIA_UC}, where positioning accuracy in the order of centimeters and latency in the order of milliseconds is requested~\cite{indoor, ts122261}.
+Table~\ref{tab:UC5GACIA} reports some indoor use cases, specifying horizontal accuracy, maximum \ac{UE} speed, and latency.

-The reported use cases are considered as standard and contain valuable information for the research and industries.
-In automotive, higher accuracy is needed compared to indoor services due to the higher speed of terminals (i.e., vehicles).
-In the second case, even if there is a safety problem as well, the requirements can be loose thanks to the low velocities involved.
-Still, precise maneuvering and object detection need similarly cm-level accuracy.
+The reported use cases for \ac{C-V2X} and indoor services are recognized as benchmarks and contain valuable information for the research and industries.
+Notice that a critical aspect of the specification of requirements (especially for safety-related constraints) is also attributable to the speed of involved terminals, which affects positioning accuracy, latency, and integrity.
+Guaranteeing the same level of positioning accuracy requirement at higher speeds poses a greater challenge compared to nearly-static mobility conditions.